YosysHQ/yosys/tests/various/README.md

 ## Disabled

 - `abc9`: we do not support `abc9`
-- `check`: we handle logic loops differently
+- `check`: we do not support memory initialization
-- `check2`: we handle logic loops differently
-- `check3`: we handle logic loops differently
-- `check4`: we handle logic loops differently
 - `ice40_mince_abc9`: we do not support `abc9`
 - `plugin`: we do not support plugins